orlagh-sweeney/we-ride-cycling-club/README.md

 ## User Experience (UX)
 ### Project Goals
-- Build a clean, modern website for a cycling club with a strong sense of community.
+- Build a clean, modern website for a cycling club which conveys a strong sense of community.
 - Clearly outline how the cycling club works.
 - Provide a registration form for cyclists to join the club.
 - Provide a contact details for users to be able to ask for more information.